 2015 - Erskine

-We work with our charity for a year to help create a calendar of events for our staff to take part in.
+We work with our charity partner to help create a calendar of events and activities for our staff to get involved in.